jacoblontoc/timelee/README.md

-# Timely
+# Timelee

 > A collaborative planner that turns your handwritten schedules into smart, digital events.

-**Timely** is a cross-platform app that bridges the gap between the freedom of a paper journal and the power of a digital calendar.
+**Timelee** is a cross-platform app that bridges the gap between the freedom of a paper journal and the power of a digital calendar.
 It's designed for those who think best with a pen in hand and need a simpler, more intuitive way to organize life, track wellness, and stay focused.

 ## What is this?

 Digital planners can be finicky on tablet devices, on the other hand traditional paper bullet journals are flexible and personal.
 However the concept is "dumb."
 It can't send notifications, sync across your devices, and be shared easily.

-Timely gives the best of both worlds.
+Timelee gives the best of both worlds.
 It provides a digital canvas where you can **draw your own schedule**, **write your to-dos**, and **log your habits by hand**.
-Timely intelligently parses your handwriting and transforms it into real digital events.
+Timelee intelligently parses your handwriting and transforms it into real digital events.

-Timely can:
+Timelee can:
 - Sync across all devices
 - Send notifications for events your _drew_ up
 - Lets your collaborate and share schedules with friends